ankit7540/RamanSpecCalibration/python_module/intensity_calibration/model_rotationalRaman_spectra/README.md

 # Theoretical intensities  for rotational Raman  bands of H<sub>2</sub>, HD and D<sub>2</sub>

 This section includes one file `compute_spectra.py` for the computation of the rotational Raman intensities of the three gases.
-Temperature is required  for computing the Boltzmann population.
+Temperature is required to be input  for computing the Boltzmann population.
 Wavelength dependent polarizability anisotropy matrix elements are required for the transition probability of the rotational Raman transitions.
-As an example, the data for the 532.199323 nm, specific to our experiment, was obtained  from  this repository (<https://github.com/ankit7540/H2-PolarizabilityMatrixElements>),  will be used here.
+As an example, the data for the 532.199323 nm, specific to our experiment, was obtained  from  this repository (<https://github.com/ankit7540/H2-PolarizabilityMatrixElements>), and will be used here.

 Requirements